Institute for Credentialing Excellence

-Keith Van Meter, MD, FACEPKeith Van Meter, MD, FACEP
+Keith Van Meter, MD, FACEP

 Keith Van Meter, MD completed his undergraduate education at Miami University at Oxford, Ohio in 1968 with a degree in chemistry and English.
 He graduated from George Washington University School of Medicine in 1973 with a degree in medicine.
 He trained at Tulane University School of Medicine/Charity Hospital in New Orleans, Louisiana.
 He is board certified in Emergency Medicine with subspecialty board certification in Pediatric Emergency Medicine and Diving and Hyperbaric Medicine.